Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Quorn - Lake Gilles, placing the area among the bottom 25% of areas assessed nationally

 Quorn - Lake Gilles has recorded approximately eight residential properties granted approval each year over the past five financial years, totalling forty homes.
-In FY26 so far, zero approvals have been recorded.
-On average, 0.1 new residents per year arrive for each new home constructed between FY21 and FY25.
-This indicates that new construction is meeting or exceeding demand, providing buyers with more options while enabling population growth.
+As of FY-26, zero approvals have been recorded so far.
+On average, 0.1 new residents arrive per new home built annually between FY-21 and FY-25.
+This pace of construction matches or exceeds demand, providing buyers with more options while facilitating population growth that may surpass current expectations.

-The average value of new homes being built is $430,000.
-This financial year has seen $1.2 million in commercial approvals, demonstrating the area's residential nature.
-Compared to the rest of South Australia, Quorn - Lake Gilles records 166.0% more construction activity per person.
-Development activity has moderated recently, with new building activity showing an equal split between detached houses (50.0%) and medium to high-density housing (50.0%).
-This shift from the current 94.0% houses suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
-The estimated population count of 402 people per dwelling approval reflects its quiet, low activity development environment.
+The average construction value of new homes is $221,000, aligning with regional trends.
+In FY-26, $1.2 million in commercial approvals have been registered, indicating the area's residential nature.
+Compared to the Rest of SA, Quorn - Lake Gilles has 166.0% more construction activity per person.
+Development activity has moderated recently, offering buyers ample choice.
+New building activity comprises 50.0% detached houses and 50.0% medium and high-density housing, marking a significant shift from the current 94.0% houses pattern.
+This change suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.

 Frequently Asked Questions - Development